by Joy Wang | June 01, 2017

 Just do it!
 No overthinking or procrastinating about it.
 Be present, and action.

-When the veggie salad pack is out on the kitchen counter and no other junky food in the fridge, dinner it is!
-When the gym bag is at the door, the only way that makes sense is to pick it up and head to the gym… Just.
+When the veggie salad pack is out on the kitchen counter and no other junky food in the fridge, then a healthy dinner it is!
+When the gym bag is at the door, pick it up and head to the gym… Just.
 Do.
 It.

 Is to take a moment to acknowledge and reward your progress after your positive, healthy action.
 Give yourself a tap on the shoulder with a sense of accomplishment and appreciation.